-Fuel is flammable and explosive.
+Liquified petroleum gas (LPG, aka propane) is extremely flammable.
 Ensure that the key switch is off and the lanyard is positioned so that the engine cannot start.
 Do not smoke or allow sources of spark or open flame in the area while servicing.
-Keep the work area well ventilated and avoid prolonged exposure to vapors.
-Always check for leaks before attempting to start the engine, and wipe up any spilled fuel immediately.
+Keep the work area well ventilated.
+Always check for leaks before attempting to start the engine.